What Exactly Are Your Rights?

 Those who perpetuate the new PC movement have come to focus on themselves and their personal rights.
 While our individual human rights are just that, granted to the individual, their intention was less aimed at individual freedoms than at social fabric.

 When we exist in small groups, whether a small gathering of friends and family or the tribal communities that characterized the first 99% of human history, social fabric was built on individual social bonds.
 When all individuals know and care for one another, they behave in accordance with our natural tendency for communal coordination.
-Only when the group size increases beyond the number of personal relationships that an individual has the capacity to maintain does the social fabric begin to strain.
-With large groups comes the possibility for the anonymity required to get away with corrupt and tyrannical behavior.
+Only when the group size increases beyond the number of personal relationships that an individual has the capacity to maintain, does the social fabric begin to strain.
+With large groups comes the anonymity required to get away with corrupt and tyrannical behavior.

 We can debate about the extent to which our current system of rights grants the equal opportunity that it set out to, but we cannot lose sight of its original intent.
 We can and should continually examine the system for ways that we can improve it, but we must always seek to do so through negative rights first.